 Moisturizing and sealing

-As our hair is prone to dryness, it’s important to use a moisturizer or spray bottle containing water as frequently as needed.
+As natural hair is prone to dryness, it’s important to use a moisturizer or spray bottle containing water as frequently as needed.
 Sealing the moisturized hair with oil further helps to trap in the moisture.
 It is also good to oil the scalp periodically with essential oils, some of which promote hair growth.

 Use a wide toothed comb

-Afro-textured hair in particular is very prone to breakage as each kink or turn is a point of weakness on the hair strand.
+Afro-textured natural hair in particular is very prone to breakage as each kink or turn is a point of weakness on the hair strand.
 As such, it is imperative to use a wide-toothed comb when combing the hair.
 Fine toothed tail combs are a NO-NO irrespective of what your hair stylist tells you.
 If you are going to attempt to comb your hair, my advice first is to detangle your hair with your fingers and then to comb it when wet and covered in conditioner, or at the very least after misting the hair with water.

 As the ends of your hair are the oldest part of the hair they need to be kept away from the elements or fabrics which may cause friction and breakage.
 As such, protective styles such as buns, twists, braids or weaves may be used to protect fragile ends.